-Beginning July 1, 2016, the medical third-party administrators for the Ohio Med PPO – the state’s preferred provider organization – will be: Aetna, Anthem and Medical Mutual of Ohio.
+As of July 1, 2016, the medical third-party administrators for the Ohio Med PPO – the state’s preferred provider organization – are: Aetna, Anthem and Medical Mutual of Ohio.

 Finding your doctor is as easy as 1-2-3

-Whether you are looking for your doctor or checking if a provider (doctor, hospital, urgent care, etc.) will be in your network as of July 1, 2016, follow these steps:
+Whether you are looking for your doctor or checking if a provider (doctor, hospital, urgent care, etc.) is in your network, follow these steps: